Senior Developer vs Lead Developer: Which One Do You Need?

 Senior developers have the technical expertise to avoid making common mistakes.
 Their advanced skills mean they understand what's required for a project's code to run well.
 They can use this knowledge to write software code standards for the project as a whole, making it easier for the team to create a consistent, effective final product.

 Your senior devs can also ensure that pre-existing software code standards are followed in a project.
 They can review code submitted by other programmers, double-check that it's consistent with the standards already set, and fix any errors that may pop up.
-If certain mistakes are common, a senior developer can mentor the team to help them avoid those issues in the future.
+If certain mistakes are repeated, a senior developer can mentor the team to help them avoid those issues in the future.

 Providing Extensive Knowledge to the Team